Edu-Maturana/Edu-Maturana/README.md

 # 👋 Hi, I’m @Edu-Maturana
-- 💻 I am a JavaScript fullstack developer
+- 💻 I am a JavaScript developer
+- NodeJS lover💚
 - 🌱 I like to keep learning new technologies related to JS
-- 👀 I’m looking to get hired as a frontend dev or fullstack dev
+- 👀 I’m looking to get hired as a backend dev or fullstack dev
 - 📫 How to reach me: https://eduardomaturana.netlify.app/

 <!---